Now, the industry's #1 oil & gas production app!

 Because to get where we’re going, we’re going to suggest that you go to work on your operations as those you were going to operate 10,000 wells.
 That’s right, I’m going to suggest you go to work on your operations as if you were going to scale up to 10,000 wells.

-And, as opposed to going to work in your business every single day, go to work as though you were going to create this perfect little prototype that you could scale over and over and over again, and put it into the hands of ANY DUMMY.
+And, as opposed to going to work in your business every single day, go to work as though you were going to create this perfect little prototype that you could scale over and over and over again, and put it into the hands of ANY DUMBY.

-What I’m suggesting is that you do not need to hire experts if you’ve created an expert system that leverages ordinary people to produce extraordinary results.
+What we're suggesting is that you do not need to hire experts if you’ve created an expert system that leverages ordinary people to produce extraordinary results.
 And that’s the secret of success behind every extraordinary entrepreneur.

 You’re going to have to think of your business as a prototype to run operations of 10,000 wells.
 And guess what’s going to happen?

 You’re going to have to solve problems today that you’re going to confront when you acquire well number 2, 20, 200, and 2000.
 You have to begin to think of the end product of your effort.

 And the problem is most oilmen don’t – they simply go to work and resist the call to mobilize their workers.